eraybasar/pesdk-docs/_guides/ios/v7/introduction/getting_started.md

 If you prefer not to use CocoaPods, you can integrate PhotoEditor SDK into your project manually via a dynamic framework.

-1) Download the SDK [here](https://github.com/imgly/pesdk-ios-build/releases/latest), then just drag `PhotoEditorSDK.framework` into the `Embedded Binaries` section of your target:
+1) Download the SDK [here](https://github.com/imgly/pesdk-ios-build/releases/latest), then simply drag `PhotoEditorSDK.framework` into the `Embedded Binaries` section of your target:

 ![Embedded Binaries]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/embedded-binaries.jpg)